 WordPress design and development

-Rachel Cunliffe, of Cre8d Design, asked Brandon for a “hero” shot for the home page — which completely changed the entire look and feel of the website — as well as Titan’s messaging.
+We asked Brandon for a “hero” shot for the home page — which completely changed the entire look and feel of the website — as well as Titan’s messaging.
 (The photo is of a very large blast room Titan created for an aerospace company.)

-Because Titan Abrasive is in the process of redesigning its products, the WordPress backend was created in such a way anyone in the company can easily update product pages as new information becomes available.
+Because Titan Abrasive was in the process of redesigning its products, the WordPress backend was created in such a way anyone in the company can easily update product pages as new information becomes available.

 The website also includes a custom RFQ form with conditional functionality in order to help Titan engineers and prospective buyers save time by eliminating back and forth emails.